mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 * Went skiing on a Tuesday
 * Discovered a neat login bypass vulnerability and reported it to the vendor (public disclosure hopefully ready in a few weeks)

 As I write this, I'm sitting in Central Park writing out my blog post in a notebook.
-Although full disclosure, it was mostly just to say that I did it and I'm now actually finding it too distracting by everything in the park.
+Although if I'm being honest, a big factor in why I'm here was so that I could write that previous sentence.
+Now that I'm here, I'm too distracted

+Okay, now I'm comfortably back in my darkened, cramped apartment.
+Much easier to write now!

 The best part of quitting has been how much control I have over my time.
 If I decide to stop working for a day, I don't have to worry about missing an important meeting or holding up my teammates' work.
 Conversely, if I work in the evening or the weekend, I don't have to wait until business hours to get an answer or code review from a teammate (I didn't email outside business hours.